cyberdreadx/rougee-play-beats-docs/docs/operations/troubleshooting.md

 <div align="center">
   <strong>We're Here to Help! 🛠️</strong>

-  Use this guide to resolve issues and get the most out of ROUGEE.PLAY.
+  Use this guide to resolve issues and get the most out of ROUGEE.
 </div>